dannybellis/BoatProject/ReadMe.txt

   collect an orange pingpong ball at a gps location using robotic boats and intake system

 Where to find stuff on the vm
-  1.programs to run the robot are located in rsn/umn-ros-pkg/rsn/carpMonitorinh/Bridge/nodes/ #notes on how to run robot are below
-  2.scripts to run the robot from the command line are in rsn/umn-ros-pkg/rsn/carpMonitoring/scripts_cmd/ 3.arduino code for the conveyor belt is in the arduino folder under the home directitory 4.arduino code to run the propellor and rudder are located in rsn/umn-ros-pkg/rsn/carpMonitoring/
+  programs to run the robot are located in rsn/umn-ros-pkg/rsn/carpMonitorinh/Bridge/nodes/ #notes on how to run robot are below scripts to run the robot from the command line are in rsn/umn-ros-pkg/rsn/carpMonitoring/scripts_cmd/ arduino code for the conveyor belt is in the arduino folder under the home directitory arduino code to run the propellor and rudder are located in rsn/umn-ros-pkg/rsn/carpMonitoring/

-important programs
-  located in the node folder is:
+important programs (located in the node folder)
-    1.lavant_bridge_timer - run before you launch other code 2.TargetTracking - main code for ping pong ball project
-    3. boat_cmds -contains functions nessisary to run the boat
-    4. Vision.py -gives position and distance to the orange pingpong ball
+    lavant_bridge_timer - run before you launch other code TargetTracking - main code for ping pong ball project boat_cmds -contains functions nessisary to run the boat Vision.py -gives position and distance to the orange pingpong ball

+basic ros commands (run in the command line) roscore& - initialize ros roscd - go to import ros place (like Bridge) rostopic list -get a list of current ros topics rostopic echo -prints messages being sent to ros topics

 OpenCV download